Whether you're interested in the smaller business community, are planning to start a business or have an existing business, we have a package for you.

-To help protect small businesses against the dangers of cyber crime, FSB is launching its own cyber insurance policy in 2017.
+To help protect small businesses against the dangers of cyber crime, FSB has launched its own cyber insurance policy.

-Further information will be available in the new year at fsb.org.uk/benefits and through the UK-wide network of Development Managers.
+Further information is available at www.fsb.org.uk/benefits/support/cyber-protection and through the UK-wide network of Development Managers.

 Mike Cherry, FSB National Chairman, believes the digital economy is vital to small businesses, but that more needs to be done to tackle online fraudsters.
 “Smaller businesses have limited resources, time and expertise to deal with ever-evolving and increasing digital attacks,” he says.

 “We’re calling on Government, larger businesses, individuals and providers to take part in a joint effort to tackle cyber crime and improve business resilience.”

 However, when it comes to addressing online threats, complacency and a general ‘it won’t happen to me’ head-in-sand approach are all too prevalent, says Gary Burbidge, Chief Technology Officer at the Association of Accounting Technicians.

 “All businesses, whether large or small, are potential targets of cyber crime.
 The main risk is a failure to prepare for their systems coming under attack,” he says.